-Be sure to only feed the dog small pieces from the white, fleshy fruit and avoid the outer skin and seeds altogether.
-This way, when wondering is lychee safe for dogs, you can be assured you are only feeding your dog the safest part of the fruit to eat.
+Be sure only to feed the dog small pieces from the white, fleshy fruit and avoid the outer skin and seeds altogether.
+This way, when wondering if lychee is safe for dogs, you can be assured that you are only feeding your dog the safest part of the fruit to eat.

-Bear in mind the high sugar content of lychee so, again, use it as treats in moderation.
+Remember the high sugar content of lychee, so again, use it as a treat in moderation.